 - DTS uses read and write resources of the source and destination databases during initial full data synchronization.
 This may increase the database load.
 If the database performance is unfavorable, the specification is low, or the data volume is large, database services may become unavailable.
 For example, DTS occupies a large amount of read and write resources in the following cases: a large number of slow SQL queries are performed on the source database, the tables have no primary keys, or a deadlock occurs in the destination database.
 Before synchronizing data, you must evaluate the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
 For example, you can synchronize data when the CPU usage of the source and destination databases is less than 30%.

-- DDL operations cannot be synchronized.
-If a DDL operation is performed on the table in the source database during data synchronization, you must perform the following steps: Remove the table from the required objects, remove the index for the table from the Elasticsearch instance, and then add the table to the required objects.
+- DTS cannot be used to synchronize data definition language (DDL) operations.
+If a DDL operation is performed on the source table during synchronization, you must remove the table from the synchronization task.
+Then, remove the index that corresponds to the table from your Elasticsearch cluster, and add the table to the synchronization task again.
 For more information, see Remove an object from a data synchronization task and Add an object to a data synchronization task.

-- Create an Elasticsearch cluster and enable the Auto Indexing feature for the cluster.
+- Create an Alibaba Cloud Elasticsearch cluster and enable the Auto Indexing feature

-For more information about how to create an ApsaraDB RDS for MySQL database and a table, see Quick Start.Notice We recommend that you create the ApsaraDB RDS for MySQL instance to which the ApsaraDB RDS for MySQL database belongs in the same region as the Elasticsearch cluster.
-If the instance and cluster are created in different regions, you may fail to interconnect them.
+For more information about how to create an ApsaraDB RDS for MySQL database and a table in the database, see Quick start.Notice We recommend that you create an ApsaraDB RDS for MySQL instance in the same region as the Elasticsearch cluster.
+If the instance and cluster are created in different regions, you may fail to ensure connectivity between them.

 - Create a data synchronization task in the DTS console.

-- On the page that appears, select the region.
-Then, find the target instance and click Configure Synchronization Channel in the Actions column.
+- Go back to the Data Synchronization page.
+In the upper part of the page, select the region where the data synchronization instance you created resides.
+Then, find the instance in the instance list and click Configure Synchronization Channel in the Actions column.

-- In the Create Data Synchronization Task wizard, configure the source ApsaraDB RDS for MySQL instance and destination Elasticsearch
+- In the Create Data Synchronization Task wizard, configure the ApsaraDB RDS for MySQL instance and Elasticsearch cluster for